 I’m excited to share this delicious, creamy, buttery and fun grown up gluten-free grilled cheese sandwich recipe with you.

-So today, I thought I would whip up a little recipe for a grown up version of this classic sandwich, because, let’s face it, you’re never too old to eat a grilled cheese sandwich.
+So today, I thought I would whip up a little recipe for a grown up version of a classic grilled cheese sandwich, because, let’s face it, you’re never too old to eat grilled cheese.

 I know that most gluten-free people are fed up with gluten-free bread.
 It’s really hard to find one that tastes great, has an amazing texture, and holds together well.

 When I traveled through Europe last summer (London, Amsterdam and Paris), I found Schär everywhere.
 It was a lifesaver to me at many times during my trip.
 I knew I could always find Schär products at grocery stores wherever I roamed.